-The Copernicus Program in Polish Studies (CPPS) at the University of Michigan is pleased to announce that Robert Biedroń will give the 2016 Annual Copernicus Lecture on November 2.
+The Copernicus Center for Polish Studies (CCPS) at the University of Michigan is pleased to announce that Robert Biedroń will give the 2016 Annual Copernicus Lecture on November 2.
 Biedroń was elected mayor of Słupsk in 2014, serving before that as a member of the Polish parliament.
 He is the co-founder of the Warsaw-based Campaign Against Homophobia, and is the first openly gay parliamentarian and mayor in Poland.
-“Robert Biedroń is not only an important LGBT activist; in recent years he has become an important advocate for minority and human rights more broadly, supporting the rights of refugees in Europe and women in Poland,” says CPPS director Geneviève Zubrzycki.
+“Robert Biedroń is not only an important LGBT activist; in recent years he has become an important advocate for minority and human rights more broadly, supporting the rights of refugees in Europe and women in Poland,” says CCPS director Geneviève Zubrzycki.
 “We are thrilled to bring this important figure in Polish and international politics to campus.”

 In the Annual Copernicus Lecture, titled “Sexual Minorities and Civil Rights in Poland,” Biedroń will explore the recent history of LGBT rights in Poland.
 Since the fall of communism, Polish society has become more accepting of sexual minorities, aided in part by the official registration of organizations and media presence.
 The recent political trend in Poland has been conservative, fueled in part by the country’s strong Catholic base, and there has been a backlash and legislative ban on almost all LGBT-related issues.
 Biedroń will draw on his years of experience as a legislator and activist to provide an overview of this history and discuss the current political climate.